pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `verse`, `v.`/`vv.`; `volume`, `vol.`/`vols.`; `¶`/`¶¶`; `§`/`§§`.
 If no
 locator term is used, "page" is assumed.

-`pandoc-citeproc` will use heuristics to distinguish the locator from the suffix.
-In complex cases, the locator can be enclosed in curly braces (using `pandoc-citeproc` 0.15 and higher only):
+`pandoc` will use heuristics to distinguish the locator from the suffix.
+In complex cases, the locator can be enclosed in curly braces:

     [@smith{ii, A, D-Z}, with a suffix]
     [@smith, {pp. iv, vi-xi, (xv)-(xvii)} with suffix here]